 Watch a game at Drouin Recreation reserve is a good place to view a game of country Football and Cricket.
 Many famous footballers started in Drouin (Gary Ablett for one) .See if you can spot the next rising star Just Google Drouin Hawks.

 Enjoy the parks: McNeilly Park and wetland.
 In the new estate of Jackson’s View, this park,designed by Florence Jaquet, is an 'art inspired' sanctuary for creative play.
 The network of accessible paths overlooking the wetlands is great for walkers and there is an entertaining and BBQ area as well as a playground.
 Civic Park in the heart of town also has many similar delightful features.

 Take a drive: A short drive north of Drouin are two “hidden” delights.
 Picnic point and Robin Hood reserves.
 Both are small attractive reserves beside the Tarago River and are picturesque and pleasant. http://www.bawbawshire.vic.gov.au/files/1013a2f1-9d95-40a4-b878-9ffd00b4d337/Drouin_West_Robin_Hood_Thornells_p19-20.pdf

-Have a fine wine and meal: North and East of the town are two wonderful wineries.
-Brandy Creek winery is known for its Paella and Tapas and Scene at Parnassus is a restaurant and guest house.
-Both have superb views towards Mt Baw Baw and Jindivick. sceneatparnassus.com.au/ brandycreekwines.com.au/
+Have a fine wine and meal: North and East of the town is a wonderful winery.
+Brandy Creek winery is known for its Paella and Tapas and has superb views towards Mt Baw Baw and Jindivick. brandycreekwines.com.au/